Igalem/streaml-it/README.md

 ```

-You just ran the CSV loader application!! 🎉
+Congratulations!! 👏🏼 You just ran the CSV loader application!! 🎉

 Check out the terminal log ``output`` while running the app.